Open-Source-Inc/Raziskovalna/README.md

 Client side design (case and circuit) is taken from another application and customized for our own needs.
 It includes a 11-digit LCD display and Rabbit 2000 microprocessor.
 CO2 and temperature sensors were added later on.

 Main program for client is rabbit.c.
 All the others are quite usefull for developing and testing I2C protocol.
-To make I2C work with Rabbit 2000 SDA and SCL pins must be modified in its library (integrated in Dynamic C 9) to match fizical pins on circuit.
+To make I2C work with Rabbit 2000 SDA and SCL pins must be modified in its library (integrated in Dynamic C 9) to match physical pins on circuit.

 Notes
 =====